 Keep readers reading, skimmers scanning

-The other day, I received in one of my favorite association magazines a story of interest to me: “Maximizing student productivity: Tips for successful internship programs.”
+The other day, I found a blog post of interest to me: “Maximizing student productivity: Tips for successful internship programs.”

-My intern was scheduled to arrive in three minutes, so I decided to skim the story.
+My intern was scheduled to arrive in three minutes, so I quickly skimmed the story.
 I read the subheads: “Tip No. 1,” they said.
 “Tip No. 2.
 Tip No. 3.”

 Subheads have magical properties.